therootcompany/keypairs/README.md

 I highly recommend that you use `Thumbprint()` for `KeyID` you also get the benefit of not losing information when encoding and decoding between the ASN.1, x509, PEM, and JWK formats.

+# LICENSE

+Copyright (c) 2018-2019 Big Squid, Inc.

+This work is licensed under the terms of the MIT license.
+For a copy, see <https://opensource.org/licenses/MIT>.